 Most of the popular cities in Colorado are along the Front Range, but heading west can let your kids grow up in quite a fun lifestyle.
 There will be plenty of opportunities to spend time in the great outdoors, and they can even learn some history while discovering the national parks and monuments, such as Mesa Verde.

-Despite sounding like a military base, Fort Collins is actually a family friendly town in the northern part of the state.
-It’s home to Colorado State University, has a lovely Old Town for some enjoyment, and has enough space for a nice house.
+Despite sounding like a military base, Fort Collins is actually a family-friendly town in the northern part of the state.
+It’s home to Colorado State University, has a lovely Old Town for some enjoyment and is one of the cheaper areas to live in Colorado.